 Changing the rule scope after you have already configured fields permanently removes all configurations for the current scope.
 This action cannot be undone.

 Regular validation rules apply to the data collected by a single reporting entity.
-The following options are available:

 The Detail view of a regular validation rule is displayed.